sahebachabra/scienceblog/README.md

 ## **AI Tools Usage**

-I used ChatGPT a few time to try and fix minor bugs and also I wanted to make some interesting spooky effects so I used to it help me make a .sectionimagehover in my css
+I used ChatGPT a few time to try and fix minor bugs and also I wanted to make some interesting effects using css so I used to it help me make a .sectionimagehover in my css

 ### **GitHub Copilot**